‘Young And The Restless’ Spoilers: Jack Grills Victoria, Nick Turns Chelsea Down

 Jack will be concerned about her getting hurt in the process and warn her to take caution.

-Juliet stirs the pot.
+Juliet stirs the pot

 On Thursday’s episode (May 11) of The Young and the Restless, Phyllis will go down to Brash and Sassy looking for Billy.